 “I have been practicing for years without incident and always act within my scope of practice.
 It won’t happen to me”

 - The times have changed.
-The public & legal system expects more from today’s healthcare professionals.
+The public & legal systems expect more from today’s healthcare professionals.

-- A claim can be devastating financially, even if frivolous (which many claims are)
+- A claim can have devastating financial implications, even if the claim is frivolous (which many are).

 - Most MRTs faced with a claim never thought it would happen to them.